Raica Oliveira: Career

-In addition to her campaigns and ads for Dolce & Gabbana, Yves Saint Laurent, and La Perla, Oliveira was unveiled as a spokesmodel for the cosmetics company Lancôme in 2006 and fashion laicence Punto Blanco.
-She then replaced top model Naomi Campbell at the Selmark Underwear Collection 2006 fashion show.
+In addition to her campaigns and ads for Dolce & Gabbana, Yves Saint Laurent, and La Perla, Oliveira became spokesmodel for the cosmetics company Lancôme in 2006 and fashion laicence Punto Blanco.
+She then replaced model Naomi Campbell at the Selmark Underwear Collection 2006 fashion show.
 She has also modeled swimwear for Victoria's Secret.

-In 2006 Oliveira has joined the ranks of models charging over €20,000 for a fashion show after she walked on the runway for TNG fashion show in Rio.
 In February 2007 she appeared in Sports Illustrated.